Freezing temps threaten last leg of Arkansas peanut harvest

 It was this common sense that kept Andy Vangilder, extension peanut agronomist for the University of Arkansas System Division of Agriculture, extension plant pathologist Travis Faske and Craighead County extension agent Chris Grimes working a field of research peanut plots—48 in all—until past sundown.

-“We finished after dark and loaded the peanuts into a truck afterwards,” Vangilder said Wednesday.
+“We finished after dark, and loaded the peanuts into a truck afterwards,” Vangilder said.
 “And I’m glad we did.
 We wouldn’t have been able to come back to it today.”

 Overnight rainfall or a wet day can impair the harvest of any row crop—but the same conditions can bring a peanut harvest to a dead stop, especially when freezing conditions are moving in.

 Across the state, more than 91 percent of an estimated 32,000 acres of peanuts have been dug from the ground—the first step in the legume’s unusual harvest process.
-But of that 91 percent, only 55 percent had been harvested off the ground, according to a U.S. Department of Agriculture report issued Nov.
-4. Vangilder said growers had perhaps reached the two-thirds harvested mark as of Nov.
-6.
+But of that 91 percent, only 55 percent had been harvested off the ground, according to a U.S. Department of Agriculture report issued recently.

 The same wet spring that led to widespread delayed and prevented planting in most Arkansas row crops set peanuts back in the calendar as well.
 And while both the digging and harvesting stages are ahead of numbers for this time last year, expected weekend rainfall and freezing temperatures expected early next week may make the final stretch especially difficult for peanut growers in the state.